The 10 Steps to Painting Trees

 Too many dabs and your tree runs the risk of looking overworked and amateurish.

 The contour of a tree is very soft; if you paint it with hard edges, it appears pasted on the landscape.

-In the case of bare trees, the contour is made by many thin branches that create kind of a screen with a fuzzy perimeter and calls for very soft edges in which the color of the branches and the color of the sky intermix.
+In the case of bare trees, the contour is made by many thin branches that create a kind of a screen with a fuzzy perimeter; they call for very soft edges in which the color of the branches and the color of the sky intermix.